MarinaKeyrouz/Adversarial-Attacks-on-Road-Signs/README.md

 object detection and classification.
 We then survey adversarial attacks against traffic sign detection and classification.

-In addition,we built a website where you can compare the attacks and see how they work, this is a preview:
+In addition, we built a website where you can compare the attacks and see how they work, this is a preview:

 [Webiste](https://user-images.githubusercontent.com/47104623/109508579-a9651300-7aa8-11eb-8975-1284b578e72c.mp4)